gopnikbsc/website/README.md

-# website
-Main Website for explaining and advertising Gopnik BSC
+Main website for explaining and advertising Gopnik BSC